A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

 The $L_2$ relative error norms in impact forces and plate deformations of the first set of FSI validation tests are presented in Table \ref{val1_error}; these norms are defined as

 where $S_{exp, i}$ represents the $i^{th}$ index of the experiment solution vector, $S_{fsi, i}$ represents the $i^{th}$ index of the FSI solution vector, and $N$ represents the total number of sampled points.
-The $L_2$ error norms in impact forces among the three plates fall within the range of $\left[0.146, 0.201\right]$, with a median of 0.164 and a mean of 0.165.
-Likewise, the $L_2$ error norms in displacements among the three plates have the range $\left[0.104, 0.222\right]$, with a median of 0.152 and a mean of 0.149.
+The $L_2$ error norms in impact forces among the three plates fall within the interval $\left[0.146, 0.201\right]$, with a median of 0.164 and a mean of 0.165.
+Likewise, the $L_2$ error norms in displacements among the three plates occur within the interval $\left[0.104, 0.222\right]$, with a median of 0.152 and a mean of 0.149.
 The $L_2$ error norms are consistent in this validation set and are only a small fraction of the typical impact forces and plate deflections; thus indicating favorable agreements between the models and experiments.

-In the second set of FSI validation tests, we present validation results of slamming cases with $U/W = 8.33$ and $W_n = 1.386, 1.313, 1.167,$ and $0.875$; higher $W_n$ indicates higher $U$ and $W$.
+In the second set of FSI validation tests, we present validation results of slamming cases with $U/W = 8.33$ and $W_n = 1.386, 1.313, 1.167,$ and $0.875$~m/s; higher $W_n$ indicates higher $U$ and $W$.
 The $U$ and $W$ of the slamming tests are listed in Table \ref{val_test2}.
-In Figure \ref{UW8p33}a-c, we observe that plate deflection increases with increasing $W_n$ and decreasing plate thickness.
+In Figure \ref{UW8p33}a, c, and e, we observe that plate deflection increases with increasing $W_n$ and decreasing plate thickness.
 This observation is reasonable and agrees with our intuition.
-In Figure \ref{UW8p33}d-f, once again, we observe nearly identical force histories in 0.00795~m and 0.0127~m plates, wherein the plates experience bilinear force loading-unloading behaviors.
-In Figure \ref{UW8p33}d, we observe that the 0.00635~m plate experiences nonlinear force loading in $W_n = 1.386$ and $W_n = 1.313$, while in $W_n = 1.167$ and $W_n = 0.875$, the 0.00635~m plate follows a similar bilinear force pattern as the two stiffer plates.
-These diverging structural behaviors in Figure \ref{UW8p33}d suggest that the plate's oblique slamming response is related to its rigidity and the intensity of impact.
+In Figure \ref{UW8p33}b, d, and f, once again, we observe nearly identical force histories in 0.00795~m and 0.0127~m plates, wherein the plates experience bilinear force loading-unloading behaviors.
+In Figure \ref{UW8p33}b, we observe that the 0.00635~m plate experiences nonlinear force loading in $W_n = 1.386$~m/s and $W_n = 1.313$~m/s, while in $W_n = 1.167$~m/s and $W_n = 0.875$~m/s, the 0.00635~m plate follows a similar bilinear force pattern as the two stiffer plates.
+These diverging structural behaviors in Figure \ref{UW8p33}b suggest that the plate's oblique slamming response is related to its rigidity and the intensity of impact.